Waquoit Bay Summer Science School

 Please join our e-newsletter email list and select “Reserve Newsletter” to receive information about upcoming programs, science school information and community events.

-A series of week-long learning adventures introduces kids and teens to coastal ecology while having fun and fostering new friendships.
+Waquoit Bay Summer Science School is a series of week-long learning adventures introducing kids and teens to coastal ecology while having fun and fostering new friendships.
+Campers will be engaged all week with fun classroom activities, games, nature walks and estuary explorations.

-In addition to online registration, please print and email or mail the Immunization and Medical & Emergency Contact forms.
-Registrations will only be considered complete upon receipt of forms.
+In addition to online registration, please print and email or mail the Immunization Form.
+You may use your Doctor’s office camp/school release form or the below Immunization Form.
+Registrations will only be considered complete upon receipt of the immunization form.

 Email to: